 KN-24 at a Glance

-North Korea first test fired the KN-24 missile near the eastern coastal city of Hamhung on August 10, 2019.
-The two test missiles reached an apogee of 48 km and a range of 400 km.1 Six days later, North Korea test fired two more KN-24 missiles from Tongchon to an apogee of 30 km and a range of 230 km.2 This flight path indicates that North Korea fired the projectiles on a depressed trajectory.
-North Korean media refers to the missile as a “tactical guided weapon” or “Juche shells.”
-The U.S. intelligence community refers to it as the KN-24.3
+North Korea first test fired the KN-24 near the eastern coastal city of Hamhung on August 10, 2019.
+The two test missiles flew a depressed trajectory, reaching an apogee of 48 km and a range of 400 km.1 Six days later, North Korea test fired two more KN-24 missiles from Tongchon to an apogee of 30 km and a range of 230 km.2 In subsequent releases, North Korean state media referred to the missiles a “tactical guided weapon.”
+The U.S. intelligence community has designated the missile as the KN-24.3

 |March 21, 2020||410||50||Two missiles launched 5 minutes apart and flew on a “variable ballistic trajectory.”|